graphadvantage/google-slide-merge/README.md

 ### Deploy:

-* Create a new Google App Script
+* Create a new Google Apps Script

 * In the code editor, open the Services menu and add the **Drive** and **Slides** services